-0900 - 0915 WELCOME & MINUTES GROUP DISCUSSION

-DISCUSSION A general welcome was made to the group.
-Introductions were made from each member of the group.
-There were four guests present.
-Announcements related to the meeting's agenda, hand-out materials and d facility layout were made.
-New member to FHCCTF is Linda McWhorter from the Division of Emergency Management.
-Linda could not be with us during this meeting but is looking forward to helping us move forward.
-Linda brings us expertise from FDEM and we look forward to her joining us.
-CONCLUSIONS General announcements were made to the group related to the meeting.
-Hand-out materials were provided for use and review.
-The Division of Emergency Management has representation on the HCCTF.
-ACTION ITEMS PERSON RESPONSIBLE DEADLINE NA NA NA NA

-0915 - 1600 AGENDA ITEMS GROUP DISCUSSION

-0915 - 1030; HCCTF Recap and Overview - The meeting started with a review of HPP and PHEP alignment, and the alignment with Healthcare Coalitions.
-The focus is to build on relationships that exist and embraces others within the community.
-The department will not determine where gaps are in local DISCUSSION communities.
-It is the coalition's responsibility to determine those gaps.
-Funding is based on a risk assessment that needs to be completed.
-Funding does not allow for construction.
-We are currently in BPY 2 of a 5 year grant period that starts on July 1 and ends June 30, 2014.
-New ASPR funds are focused on building coalitions.
+0900 - 0915 WELCOME & MINUTES G ROUP DISCUSSION DISCUSSION A general welcome was made to the group.
+Introductions w ere made from each member of the group.
+There were f our guests present.
+Announcements s related to the meeting's agenda, hand-out materials an d facility layout were made.
+FHCCTF is Linda McWhorter from the Division of Emerg ting but is looking forward to helping us move forward. joining us. , 5 CONCLUSIONS General appoincements were made to the group related to the meeting.
+Hand-out materials were The Division of Emergency Management has representation on the HCC sF.
+ACTION ITEMS PERSON RESPONSIBLE DEADLINE NA NA NA 0915 - 1600 AGENDA ITEMS G ROUP DISCUSSION DISCUSSION 0915 - 1030; HCCTF Recap and Overview - The meetir alignment, and the alignment with Healthcare Coalition and embraces others within the community.
+The depar communities.
+It is the coalition's responsibility to deter s.
+The focus is to build on relation the second sec onships that exist gaps are in local building coalitions.
 There will be a shift from hospital contracts to coalition contracts.
 1045 - 1130; HCCTF Guiding Principles Review - A Guiding Principles document was distributed and reviewed.
 Downsizing the group's size was discussed and agreed on.
 It was decided and agreed upon to change the name of the Statewide Healthcare Coalition Working Group to Florida Healthcare Coalition Task Force (HCCTF).
 The document's articles were reviewed for content and edits.
 Edits are to be made by the HCCTF staff and distributed to the group for review and comment.
 It was agreed that with the exception of minor edits noted, the HCCTF Guiding Principles document was adopted for future use.
 Membership will be determined by the co-leads as defined and provided.
 Going forward, subject matter experts will be engaged to provide information and resource support for the HCCTF.